 You can find out more about future Social Security benefits by signing up for a my Social Security account at the Social Security website, www.ssa.gov, so that you can view your online Social Security Statement.
 Your statement contains a detailed record of your earnings, as well as estimates of retirement, survivor's, and disability benefits.
-If you're not registered for an online account and are not yet receiving benefits, you'll receive a statement in the mail every five years, from age 25 to age 60, and then annually thereafter.
+Workers age 60 and older who have not set up a "my Social Security" account, will be mailed a Social Security Statement three months prior to their birthday by the Social Security Administration and yearly thereafter, unless/until they sign up for an on-line account.
 You can also use the Retirement Estimator calculator on the Social Security website, as well as other benefit calculators that can help you estimate disability and survivor's benefits.

 Retiring at full retirement age